Outside the EU

-Exports and imports are governed mainly by the Act on Economic Relations with Foreign Countries and the Act on State Support for Export Insurance and Finance.
+Exports and imports are regulated mainly by the Act on Economic Relations with Foreign Countries and the Act on State Support for Export Insurance and Finance.

 State support for exports